-Both of them are keen birders and are looking forward to seeing 3 different “livers”, White-headed Duck, Red-Knobbed Coot, Slender-billed Gull and if time allows us, Bonelli’s Eagle.
+Both of them are keen birders and are looking forward to seeing 3 different “livers”.
+The are White-headed Duck, Red-Knobbed Coot, Slender-billed Gull and if time allows us, Bonelli’s Eagle.
 Nevertheless, they are happy to see other Spanish species which they are not able to watch in their country.
 Considering this, I suggested to pick them up from Jávea and head to the South of the Alicante province to look for these four “livers”.

-In the second hide is revealed what we were after, a male and a female White-headed Duck among Coots, Little Grebes, Tufted Ducks and two females Red-Crested Pochards.
+In the second hide we get what we were after, a male and a female White-headed Duck.
+There are also Coots, Little Grebes, Tufted Ducks and two females Red-Crested Pochards.
 We continue walking to check one of the favourite areas for Red-Knobbed Coots, and there it is, with is white numbered collar.
 Nearly all the Red-Knobbed Coots come from a reintroduction project in Valencia Region.
 The same project is also carried out in the Balearic Islands and Andalucia.
-Not to said, that Ans and Fabienne are over the moon!.
+Not to said, that Ans and Fabienne are over the moon!
 It is midday and we have seen two of the four targets.

 After that, a Grey wagtail flies from a ditch and Montagu’s Harrier soars high above from a close field.
 On the way back to the car park, a quick look on the previous hide reveals a Purple-swamp Hen feeding in the reeds.
 As we drive to the exit of the reserve, I see a line of Pine Processionary caterpillar, a sign of the warm climate of the region.

-With no more time to spare, we move to Salinas de Santa Pola, to observe waders and gulls in this birding Spain tour.
-Twenty minutes later, we are enjoying with a close range stunning Slender-billed gull, one of my favourite species, no wonder why it is the logo of my birding company, Birdwatching Spain.
-Other species are Black-necked and Crested Grebe, a solitary Dunlin, Curlews, Great White Egret, Avocet, a Kentish Plover, Black-winged Stilts, Sanderlings, Turnstones, Sandwich Terns, lots of Flamingos, Serins, an Audouin’s Gull and a Crested Lark.
+With no more time to spare, we move to Salinas de Santa Pola, to look for waders and gulls.
+Twenty minutes later, we are enjoying with a close range stunning Slender-billed gull.
+It is one of my favourite species, no wonder why it is the logo of the birding company, Birdwatching Spain.
+Other species are Black-necked and Crested Grebe, a solitary Dunlin, Curlews and a Great White Egret.
+There are also Avocet, a Kentish Plover, Black-winged Stilts, Sanderlings, Turnstones, Sandwich Terns, lots of Flamingos, Serins, an Audouin’s Gull and a Crested Lark.

 Have a nice day